 Decision automation can significantly help insurers to improve their insurance underwriting activities in 3 different ways:

 - Identifying the right risks in any given complex situation

 - Calculate a consistent, explainable, and accurate pricing

 At any stage of interaction with a customer, based on the stage, underwriters ask specific questions to identify the associated risks to the customer.
 This is a very critical task, that in fact, many insurers have written and tested scripts for their underwriters to follow.

 To identify the right questions for the right time, the questions must be specific to a situation that allows the applicant to provide very specific answers enabling underwriters to select the right risks.

-Therefore, the quality of the chosen risks depends on how the questions are asked, when they are asked, how the answers are interpreted, and so on.
+Therefore, the quality of the chosen risks while underwriting in insurance depends on how the questions are asked, when they are asked, how the answers are interpreted, and so on.
 Also, this becomes more complex as questions depend on the set of other questions and the provided answers.

 As we can see in this set of activities, insurers can significantly benefit from decision automation and can ask the right question at the right time.
-They can understand the responses from the applicant and choose the risks associated with the applicant situation accurately.
+Insurance underwriters can understand the responses from the applicant and choose the risks associated with the applicant situation accurately.

 After the questions are answered, underwriters use a guidebook to evaluate the situation of an applicant based on very specific, defined criteria that are explained in an ‘underwriting guidebook’.